itxseng/example/README.md

 # example

 Simple demo project using Vue 3, Element Plus and Vue Router.
-It provides a navigation bar and a sample country selector page.
+It provides a navigation bar and two sample selector pages:

+- Country selector with name and flag.
+- Phone code selector showing dialing code and flag.

 ## Recommended IDE Setup